GriffinSnider/GriffinSnider/README.md

 # Griffin Snider

-Data Science student at Arizona State University with experience in research analytics and software development.
-I have shown my Python, SQL, and machine learning skills through hands-on projects and professional work.
-I am looking for opportunities to apply my quantitative analysis and programming expertise to solve business problems
+Data professional with 3+ years of experience transforming raw data into actionable insights that drive business decisions.
+Hold a BS in Data Science with a concentration in Computer Science, and am pursuing an MS in Business Analytics.
+Proven track record of building automated data pipelines, developing interactive dashboards, and applying advanced analytics and machine learning to solve complex business problems.
+Skilled in Python, SQL, and Tableau, with a strong ability to bridge technical analysis and strategic decision-making.

 ---